 Below the butt is the picnic.
 This cut is most often cured, and becomes the picnic ham.
 It can usually be found alongside the butts in the meat case, and will also make good pulled pork.
 This cut has more fat and connective tissue than the butt.

-"When purchasing a pork butt or picnic for smoking, look for marbling and surface fat.
-The marbling and fat add flavor and juiciness."
+When purchasing a pork butt or picnic for smoking, look for marbling and surface fat.
+The marbling and fat add flavor and juiciness.

 There are some benefits to processing the pork.
 Enhancing retards spoilage, which lengthens shelf life.
 It makes the pork a safer food product.
 It also helps the meat remain moist after cooking.

-"The enhancing brine is salty.
-Cut back on the called-for salt in your recipe when using enhanced pork."
+The enhancing brine is salty.
+Cut back on the called-for salt in your recipe when using enhanced pork.

 Refrain from using seasonings high in sugar…the long exposure to heat can cause the sugar to burn.
 Injecting flavor into the pork before the rest is an option, too.
 A simple marinade of fruit juice and spices works well.

 A smoker temperature of 225 degrees to 240 degrees is ideal.
 I like to burn a small fire of oak, and add chunks of apple or hickory every hour or so.
-Using a combination of wood rounds out the smoke flavor nicely."
+Using a combination of wood rounds out the smoke flavor nicely.

 Start basting the pork butt or picnic after the first three or four hours of smoking.
 Brush it on every hour or so.
 If the basting liquid is free of solids, a spray bottle works well.
 I like to use Carolina vinegar barbecue sauce.

-To be pull-apart tender, the internal temperature needs to reach at least 190 degrees Fahrenheit, and up to 200 is fine, especially if the cut is extra fatty.
+To be pull-apart tender, the internal temperature needs to reach at least 190 degrees Fahrenheit, and up to 205 is fine, especially if the cut is extra fatty.
 It can easily take twelve hours to reach this temperature, and often takes longer.

 A remote thermometer is an invaluable tool to have when smoking meat.
 Every time you lift the lid to take a temperature reading, you add fifteen to thirty minutes to the smoking time.

-"In a hurry?
+In a hurry?
 Double-wrap the pork shoulder in aluminum foil after four or five hours of smoking.
 The internal temperature of wrapped meat rises quicker.
 The down side?
 The crusty bark is lost...it softens from the moisture within the foil.

 The meat will be great if you do this, but the bark will soften some.
 If you want to enjoy the chewy bark, the pork has to breathe a little.
-Rest the pork on the counter, covered with a foil tent or a clean towel.
+Rest the pork on the counter, covered with a foil tent and a clean towel.